-- •Complete set of sieve data using a standard progression of sieve sizes per facies.
-Bulk sampling results, global sample grade per facies.
-Spatial structure analysis and grade distribution.
-Stone size and number distribution.
-Sample head feed and tailings particle granulometry. - •Sample density determination. - •Per cent concentrate and undersize per sample. - •Sample grade with change in bottom cut-off screen size. - •Adjustments made to size distribution for sample plant performance and performance on a commercial scale. - •If appropriate or employed, geostatistical techniques applied to model stone size, distribution or frequency from size distribution of exploration diamond samples. - •The weight of diamonds may only be omitted from the report when the diamonds are considered too small to be of commercial significance.
+Sample grade with change in bottom cut-off screen size.
+Adjustments made to size distribution for sample plant performance and performance on a commercial scale.
+If appropriate or employed, geostatistical techniques applied to model stone size, distribution or frequency from size distribution of exploration diamond samples.
+The weight of diamonds may only be omitted from the report when the diamonds are considered too small to be of commercial significance.
 This lower cut-off size should be stated.

-- Exploration results are reported in the text of the report. - The density for both alluvials and weathered kimberlite samples has been determined at 2.1 tonnes per cubic metre.
-This number was measured for previous samples and has been applied throughout.
-An approximation of this sort is considered appropriate for the stage of exploration. - Percent concentrate and undersize have not been measure and are not considered material to the understanding of this report. - Variation in grade with changes in bottom cutoff screen size has not been determined.
-Lucapa's DMS plant is considered to be a pilot plant and plant parameters are the same as would be used on a commercial plant. - Geostatistical studies have not been undertaken because of the relatively small number of diamonds recovered and uncertainties of using this data for alluvial deposits. - The total weight of diamonds recovered is reported in the text as are the upper and lower cut-off sizes.

-Grade estimation for reporting Mineral Resources and Ore Reserves

-- •Description of the sample type and the spatial arrangement of drilling or sampling designed for grade estimation. - •The sample crush size and its relationship to that achievable in a commercial treatment plant. - •Total number of diamonds greater than the specified and reported lower cut-off sieve size. - •Total weight of diamonds greater than the specified and reported lower cut-off sieve size. - •The sample grade above the specified lower cutoff sieve size. - Value estimation - •Valuations should not be reported for samples of diamonds processed using total liberation method, which is commonly used for processing exploration samples. - •To the extent that such information is not deemed commercially sensitive, Public Reports should include: - •diamonds quantities by appropriate screen size per facies or depth. - •details of parcel valued. - •number of stones, carats, lower size cut-off per facies or depth. - •The average \$/carat and \$/tonne value at the selected bottom cut-off should be reported in US Dollars.
-The value per carat is of critical importance in demonstrating project value. - •The basis for the price (e.g. dealer buying price, dealer selling price, etc).
+Percent concentrate and undersize have not been measure and are not considered material to the understanding of this report.
+Variation in grade with changes in bottom cutoff screen size has not been determined.
+Lucapa's DMS plant is considered to be a pilot plant and plant parameters are the same as would be used on a commercial plant.
+Geostatistical studies have not been undertaken because of the relatively small number of diamonds recovered and uncertainties of using this data for alluvial deposits.
+The total weight of diamonds recovered is reported in the text as are the upper and lower cut-off sizes.
+Grade estimation for reporting Mineral Resources and Ore Reserves Description of the sample type and the spatial arrangement of drilling or sampling designed for grade estimation.
+The sample crush size and its relationship to that achievable in a commercial treatment plant.
+Total number of diamonds greater than the specified and reported lower cut-off sieve size.
+Total weight of diamonds greater than the specified and reported lower cut-off sieve size.
+The sample grade above the specified lower cut-off sieve size.
+No Mineral Resources or Ore Reserves are included in the report Valuations should not be reported for samples of diamonds processed using total liberation method, which is commonly used for processing exploration samples.
+To the extent that such information is not deemed commercially sensitive, Public Reports should include: diamonds quantities by appropriate screen size per facies or depth. details of parcel valued. number of stones, carats, lower size cut-off per facies or depth.
+The average \$/carat and \$/tonne value at the selected bottom cut-off should be reported in US Dollars.
+The value per carat is of critical importance in demonstrating project value.
+The basis for the price (e.g. dealer buying price, dealer selling price, etc).
+An assessment of diamond breakage.
+Diamonds were recovered from the company's DMS plant that treats material in the 1.2mm to 30mm size fraction.
+Valuations relate only to these diamonds.
+All diamonds recovered from bulk sample processing up to 21 January 2014 were included for valuation Details of the diamond valuation relevant to this report are given in the text More complete details of the valuation are given in previous reports by Lucapa and are not repeated here.
+Diamond breakage during processing appeared to be insignificant.
+Broken stones were present but when these stones were broken is unclear.
+While Lucapa has sold or had valued two parcels of diamonds, the company has recovered insufficient stones to allow the company to establish a reliable average per carat value.